Quartz clock: External magnetic interference

 The Lavet-type stepping motors used in analog quartz clock movements which themselves are driven by a magnetic field (generated by the coil) can be affected by external (nearby) magnetism sources, and this may impact the rotor sprocket output.
-As a result, the mechanical output of analog quartz clock movements may temporarily stop, advance or reverse and negatively impact correct time keeping.
+As a result, the mechanical output of analog quartz clock movements may temporarily stop, advance or reverse and negatively impact correct timekeeping.
 As the strength of a magnetic field almost always decreases with distance, moving an analog quartz clock movement away from an interfering external magnetic source normally results in a resumption of correct mechanical output.
 Some quartz wristwatch testers feature a magnetic field function to test if the stepping motor can provide mechanical output and let the gear train and hands deliberately spin overly fast to clear minor fouling.
 In general, magnetism encountered in daily life has no effect on digital quartz clock movements since there are no stepping motors in these movements.
 Powerful magnetism sources like MRI magnets can damage quartz clock movements.